-- Number of software Problem Reports/Change Requests (new, open, closed, severity).
+- The number of software Problem Reports/Change Requests (new, open, closed, severity).

 - Review of item discrepancies (open, closed, and withdrawn).

-- Number of software peer reviews/inspections (planned vs. actual).
+- The number of software peer reviews/inspections (planned vs. actual).

 - Software peer review/inspection information (e.g., effort, review rate, defect data).

-- Number of software audits (planned vs. actual).
+- The number of software audits (planned vs. actual).

 - Software audit findings information (e.g., number and classification of findings).